magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 * **From the Deployments page:**
   Click on **sava** to open the deployment detail screen, then click on **sava:1.0.0** to see all running instances of the sava service (we only have one instance running right now).

-  Click an instance name to open it.
+  Click an instance name to open it and then click the **webport** tab.

 ![](/images/screens/v100/tut1/vampee-environment-deployments-sava-instance-mono10.png)